 On the one hand, this is perfectly good advice that most Americans would do well to follow.
 But if you spend any time on Twitter, you may recall some pushback on this recommendation.
 Many people found the idea of saving twice your salary by age 35 so implausible that it became a meme.

 And in retrospect, it’s not hard to understand why.
 1 in 3 Americans have less than $5,000 in retirement savings, and over 20% of Americans have no retirement savings at all.
 For someone burdened by a lot of debt, the idea of being able to put away a spare $50,000 into retirement savings may seem laughable.
 But how much is enough?
 Honestly, that really depends upon your individual situation, your own financial goals, and the kind of lifestyle you expect to be leading in retirement.
+Even if you don’t open up a retirement account, you can still take steps to manage your money responsibly for your future.
+Things like high-yield savings accounts, investing your money wisely, and using a bank with great interest rates can help you prepare for your future financially.
+So, how much should you really have saved by each age?

 Clearly it’s safe to say that zero savings is too little.
 Even leaving retirement aside, most experts recommend having 3-6 months worth of income set aside as an emergency fund, to make sure you are covered in case of a sudden loss of income.
 But retirement accounts grow with compound interest and let you avoid taxes, making them not only an important place to put your money, but an advantageous one as well.